ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 <br />

-<Warning>At first, running an Eth2 client will also require you to run an Eth1 client.
-You will need at least 140 GB SSD available.
-This is only a requirement while other upgrades are in progress. </Warning>
+<Warning>At first, to run an Eth2 client you'll also need to run a mainnet client.
+The launchpad will walk you through running your own, but you'll need at least 140 GB SSD available.
+Alternatively you can use a <a href="/developers/docs/apis/backend/#available-libraries">backend API</a>.</Warning>

 ## Shard chains version 1: data availability {#data-availability}